-The Royal Free Charity is supporting patients living with long-term conditions with extra services
+The Royal Free Charity is supporting people living with long-term conditions with extra services

-A new space has been created in the Royal Free hospital to provide services including advice, support and practical activities to aid patients living with long-term conditions.
+A new space has been created in the Royal Free hospital to provide services including advice, support and practical activities to aid both patients and their carers.
 This is the first of any to be rolled out in north London.
 The service is fully funded by the Royal Free Charity and aims to become a recognised brand name independently for people with long term needs.